TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_VO.md

 3. Open the extracted `campaign_vo.bnk`.
 4. Go to the Dialogue Event `3949423457` (`campaign_selected`) and expand its decision tree to get the AudioNodeId for `barbarian.barbarian_pagan.Gen1Land`.
 ![SoundbankEditor_DialogueEvent_Initial](Campaign_VO_Resources/SoundbankEditor_DialogueEvent_Initial.png)
 5. Go to the RandomSequenceContainer `861145184` and duplicate it.
 Set the duplicated RandomSequenceContainer's Item ID to `CampaignSelected_BarbarianPagan_Test` (which gets converted to short ID `961765999`).
-Look at ID its playlist items IDs and get the first ID in the list.
+Look at its playlist items IDs and get the first ID in the list.
 ![SoundbankEditor_RandomSequenceContainer1_Duplicated](Campaign_VO_Resources/SoundbankEditor_RandomSequenceContainer1_Duplicated.png)
 6. Go to the Sound `998568852` and duplicate it.
 Set the duplicated Sound's Item ID to `CampaignSelected_BarbarianPagan_Test_1` (which gets converted to short ID `2751102967`), set its Parent ID to `961765999`, set its `SourceId` and `FileId` to the short ID used for your audio file, and move it to be just above the duplicated RandomSequenceContainer in the HIRC Item list.
 ![SoundbankEditor_Sound](Campaign_VO_Resources/SoundbankEditor_Sound.png)